audit

 - Customize audit rules for your organization's security policy

-- Generate audit reports for compliance (with
+- Generate audit reports for compliance (

---json) - Integrate into CI/CD pipelines to gate skill deployments
+--format json), static analysis tools (--format sarif), or documentation (--format markdown) - Integrate into CI/CD pipelines to gate skill deployments

 What It Detects